BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Sardinia to balance great weather with fewer crowds?
+When is the absolute best time to visit Sardinia if I want to enjoy the beaches without the peak summer crowds?

-Beyond the famous Costa Smeralda, what are some lesser-known coastal gems I should explore?
+Beyond the famous Costa Smeralda, what are some lesser-known coastal gems I should consider?

 I'm interested in Sardinia's ancient history.
-Where can I find the most impressive Nuragic sites?
+Are there any must-see archaeological sites?

 How many days do you need in Sardinia, Italy?